Please note: European delivery is temporarily disabled due to significant delays and other issues (Important info for EU customers)

 - Some sheets of this product may have a material origin ink stamp in one corner, this is circular and approx. 30mm in size.
 As sheets are stored stacked there can be some transfer of the ink from one sheet to another and as a result the ink mark may appear on both sides.
 If required the mark can be quickly removed with fine sandpaper.

-- On all Perspex, acrylics, veneers, Styrofoam, polypropylene, plywood and MDF sheet orders (excluding A4 size) there is a flat delivery charge of £6.50 per order (most UK locations).
+- On all Perspex, acrylics, veneers, Styrofoam, polypropylene, plywood, HIPS and MDF sheet orders (except A4/300mm x 200mm size) there is a flat delivery charge of £6.50 per order (most UK locations).

 Same Day Dispatch